French Lentil Salad starts with lentils cooked in a flavorful broth, then tossed with vegetables and a lovely vinaigrette.

 These French green lentils, or lentilles du Puy, were cooked in chicken broth flavored with celery, carrots, onion, cloves and a bay leaf till tender.
 Then a slosh of cognac was added along with a minced shallot, soaked in ice water and rinsed to mellow its bite.

 Lots of terrific seasonings plus the aromatics, herbs and spices made for a tasty salad base.
 Dorie offered numerous options for add ins.
 I passed on the bacon, goat cheese and yogurt and went the simple route.
-I zeroed in on her Bonne Idée and tossed the cook lentils with a Dijon vinaigrette and vegetables for a splendid, healthy salad.
+I zeroed in on her Bonne Idée and tossed the cooked lentils with a Dijon vinaigrette and vegetables for a splendid, healthy salad.
 A perfectly filling lunch for a number of days running…I didn’t even offer Bill a bite.

 He would have looked at the unidentifiable legumes and labeled them “funny stuff.”
 So why even offer?
 Dorie’s recipe for basic French lentils can be found on Serious Eats.Print